-I Spent a Day With Kosovo's Hitler for Hire
+I Spent A Day With Kosovo's Hitler for Hire

 Videos by VICE

-Gjinovci carries “Hitler trinkets,” as he calls them, with him at all times.
-These trinkets include badges with swastika imprints, swastika necklaces, and a copy of Mein Kampf.
+At all times, Gjinovci carries with him what he calls “Hitler trinkets” – a few badges with swastika imprints, swastika necklaces and a copy of Mein Kampf.

-“People have called me Hitler since my army days,” he says as he pulls out a photograph of himself in a military uniform.
-“They say I look a lot like him, unlike that English guy who plays him in the movie,” he adds, referencing Charlie Chaplin in The Great Dictator.
+“People have called me Hitler since my army days,” he says showing me a photograph of himself in an army uniform.
+“They say I look a lot like him – unlike that English guy who plays him in the movie,” he adds in reference to Charlie Chaplin’s role in The Great Dictator.

-He hands me his business card, which also carries a swastika, and says that people often invite him to events—even weddings and funerals—in “both a personal and a professional capacity.”
+He hands me his business card, which also carries a swastika, saying that people often invite him to events – even weddings and funerals – in “both a personal and a professional capacity.”

 “I go to funerals dressed as Hitler.
-That sometimes has a negative effect because those who’ve come to mourn stop crying and talk to me instead.”
+That sometimes has a negative effect – those who’ve come to mourn, stop crying to talk to me instead.”

+Even the NATO peacekeepers stationed in the city as part of the Kosovo Protection Forces (KFOR) stop their cars to say hi.
+Easily recognisable in their uniforms and with flags emblazoned on their shoulders, I wonder if these guys would be greeting Gjinovci as warmly in their respective home countries.

 “People respect me here.
 Young, old, men, women, children.
 They all greet me with a ‘Heil Hitler’.”
-While I can attest that this is true, Gjinovci doesn’t seem to notice the snickering and laughter the greetings are usually followed by.
+I witnessed this as we walked through the city, although Gjinovci seems to have missed the snickering and laughter it is usually followed with.

-Gjinovci seems to take his job very seriously.
-“Hitler didn’t smoke,” he says when I offer him a cigarette.
-He then criticizes me for arriving late to our meeting, saying that he works on “German military time.”
-He doesn’t seem to be a vegetarian, however, and suggests we eat at his favorite kebab place.
+Gjinovci seems to take his job very seriously: “Hitler didn’t smoke,” he says when I offer him a cigarette.
+He continues by criticising me for arriving late to our meeting, saying that he works on “German military time.”
+However, he doesn’t seem to be a vegetarian because he suggests we go to eat at his favourite kebab place.

-I ask him if he sees any parallels between himself and the real Hitler.
+I ask him if he sees any parallels between himself and the detested historical figure.
 “That’s easy,” he replies.
 “I can identify with Hitler because he fought my enemy.
-The enemy of my enemy is my friend,” he replies, looking rather pleased with himself.
-He seems unaware of the weight this statement might carry.
+The enemy of my enemy is my friend,” he replies looking pleased with himself.
+Something tells me however that he is unaware of the weight his statement might carry.

 Due to the situation in Kosovo that followed the breakup of Yugoslavia, the period of that socialist federation is not remembered fondly.
 In fact, many equate their memories of Yugoslavia with the difficulties they experienced in the lead up to the NATO bombing of 1999.

-He has only returned to Germany once since then, for a surgery to treat multiple wounds he received in the war.
-“It was when I was there for my operation that I was forced to grow out part of my mustache.
+He hasn’t been to Germany since, except for one time when he had to travel for surgery to treat multiple wounds he received in the war.
+“It was when I was there for my operation that I was forced to grow out part of my moustache.
 The doctors would come into my room and just look at me.”

-Gjinovci lives with his wife and five daughters, who are referred to as “Hitler’s children” at school.
+Gjinovci lives in Mitrovica with his wife and five daughters, who at school are referred to as “Hitler’s children”.
 He insists they have no problem with that.

 “I go to parent-teacher meetings like this, and the parents don’t mind.
 Every time I go to pick up my girls at school, schoolchildren surround me and want to talk to me.”

-As we near the bridge on the Ibar river Gjinovci stops for a photo-op with the Italian Carabinieri stationed at the bridge.
+With that disturbing image in my head, we near the bridge on the Ibar river and stop for a photo-op with the Italian Carabinieri stationed at the bridge.
 I ask him whether he goes to the north of the city, where the ethnic Serb population of Mitrovica lives.

 The locals have written him off as a weird fluke.
 “I have a lot of other things to worry about in my life.
 I might look at him if he walks by, but that’s it,” says Arsim Peci, 43, a carpenter living in Mitrovica.